Introduction

 WebWorkers can be defined inline in hyperscript by using the worker keyword.

-The worker does not share a namespace with other code, it is in it's own isolated sandbox.
+The worker does not share a namespace with other code, it is in its own isolated sandbox.
 However, you may interact with the worker via function calls, passing data back and forth in the normal manner.

 <script type="text/hyperscript">